Ajayghoshm/virtual-card/virtual-card/README.md

 The Api integration is not done as there wasn't any api service provided, just the mock api structure only, used the same in as a constant file, if need can be replaced as axios response

+The add virtual card is also not avilable as it was not mentioned in the task even though it was in the UI design given

 Heruko Link
 https://card-sample-ajay.herokuapp.com/